Skip to main content

 To add utterances to an intent, follow the steps below:

-1. Select an intent and click on it.
+1. Select an intent and click on it to activate the utterance input field.

 • Red: Less than five utterances have been added